p4-k4/flutter-package-observable/README.md

 ### WORK IN PROGRESS ⚠️
 While the package is usable, it lacks tests and documentation which are all soon to follow.
+Check out the example for a basic breakdown of OBS's usage.

 ---